Under-extracted coffee is sour, over-extracted coffee is bitter, and in the middle is the sweet spot.

 - 2 lights = 90 c

 For the most common roast levels, people should be using setting 2 of 90c.

-Pressure was initially used with espresso to reduce the time taken to make a cup of coffee.
+The pressure was initially used with espresso to reduce the time taken to make a cup of coffee.
 The more pressure the faster the extraction.
 9 bars of pressure could produce a coffee in 25 seconds compared to a filter coffee taking 4 minutes.
-Pressure is a range, for espresso 6 – 9 bars is recommended.
+Pressure is a range, for espresso 6 – 9 bars are recommended.
 If you have a lightly roasted dense bean, maintaining 9 bars or pressure helps cope with a finer grind, and is going to help extract the most sugars.

-At the other end of the roast/density spectrum, a very dark roasted brittle fragile bean that is easily over extracted, a gentle 6 bars of pressure helps cater for a coarser grind and helps avoid over extraction.
+At the other end of the roast/density spectrum, a very dark roasted brittle fragile bean that is easily over-extracted, a gentle 6 bars of pressure helps cater for a coarser grind and helps avoid over-extraction.

 Your coffee is likely to be roasted somewhere between these extremes.
 The optimum pressure for your roast level will fall somewhere on this scale.